KoltsovAnton/tokpie-contract/audit/deployed_audit_en.md

 `MintableToken`

 1) (Important) Issue of can be done only from agent's address
-2) (Important) Only the owner can set the agent address, it is necessary to use the `Controller` contract to control the ICO stages to exclude the possibility of setting an arbitrary agent address before calling the finalization function in `postICO`
+2) (Note) The owner is the contract `Controller`, which excludes the setting of an arbitrary agent address

 `Token`